University of Bath2015 League Table Ranking 8

 - Bath has an excellent record of supporting students to successful completion of their courses (retention) and employment (graduate destinations).

-- Bath runs one fo the largest and most established placement schemes in the UK higher education sector which is in no small part due to its close links with business, the professions and the voluntary sector both in the UK and overseas.
+- Bath runs one of the largest and most established placement schemes in the UK higher education sector, with close links with business, the professions and the voluntary sector both in the UK and overseas.

 - Bath is a campus university with everything close at hand.
-It offers 3,600 bedrooms for students in Bath – two-thirds are located on campus with rest located in the University’s city campus accommodation complexes.
+It offers 4,086 bedrooms for students in Bath – 75% are located on campus with rest in the University’s city campus accommodation complexes.

 - PCs in the library and learning centre are refreshed on a three-year cycle and there is free access to email and internet.

-- The Student Services Centre at the heart of campus offers a range of support services including welfare support, immigration advice, counselling, financial advice, and support for students with a disability.
+- The Student Services Centre at the heart of campus offers a range of support services including welfare support, immigration advice, counselling, financial advice, and support for students with disabilities.

 - Visit the website to find out about the disability services at the University of Bath.